rrovetto/The-Orbital-Debris-Ontology/README.md

 * Datasets to apply the ontology
 [CONTACT via email](mailto:rrovetto@terpalum.umd.edu) if you are interested in helping with this ontology or the broader project.

-## CONTEXT-EFFORTS
+## CONTEXT / EFFORTS
-This has been a pursuit since 2011, when I conceived of the concept (verification available upon request).
-Since then I've been searching for an opportunity (employment, PhD fellowship, research position, researcher-training network, mentors, a team, etc.) to sustainably work on, develop, and implement this ontology in a team environment with professionals in astrodynamics, astroinformatics, computer science, and ontology engineering.
-I have developed enough paper cocepts on this to make it a Phd project.
+This has been a pursuit since 2011, when I conceived of the concept (verification documents available upon request).
+Since then I've been searching for an opportunity (employment, PhD fellowship, research position, researcher-training network, a team, etc.) to sustainably develop and implement this ontology in a collaborative mentored and educational environment with professionals in astrodynamics, astroinformatics, AI, and ontology engineering.
+I have developed enough paper cocepts on this to make it a PhD project.

-## A Note on Domain-Demarcation##
+## A Note on Domain-Demarcation
 Given that the name focuses on orbital debris, a generalization will allow ODO classes to be part of or imported into a broader ontology: e.g., an Orbital Space Ontology[3][4], Orbital Object Ontology, Space Situational Awareness Ontology [2], etc. See my other repositories.
 The demarcation of ODO and my related ontologies is under development, and the overall ontology suite subject to revision.

 ## Publications